 She is the author of Piro and the Gulabdasis: Gender, Sect and Society in Punjab (OUP, 2017) and Gender, Caste and Religious Identities: Restructuring Class in Colonial Punjab (OUP, 2002).
 She has co-edited Punjab Reconsidered: History, Culture and Practice (OUP, 2012); Speaking of the Self: Gender, Performance and Autobiography in South Asia (Duke University Press, 2015; South Asian Print Zubaan, 2017); and Text and Tradition in Early Modern North India (OUP, 2018).

-She has also published in journals like Modern Asian Studies, Indian Social and Economic History Review, Journal of Women’s History, Journal of Punjab Studies among others.
-She is currently working on a co-edited volume on the Sikh reformer and stalwart Bhai Vir Singh and an edited volume on Punjab’s Global and Local Histories.
+She has also published in journals like Modern Asian Studies, Indian Social and Economic History Review, Journal of Women’s History among others.